-Here’s How Much You Should Be Spending On A Quality WigSeptember 28, 2018
+Here’s How Much You Should Be Spending on a Quality WigApril 16, 2021

-Whether you’re wearing it as a daily protective style or switching up your hairstyle for the day, a wig is a great way to take any look to the next level.
-When making a wig purchase (especially if you’re planning to invest in a quality unit), it’s important to do your research, read reviews on the company you plan to purchase from, and decide what kind of wig you’re looking to invest in.
-An everyday wig calls for something sturdy and easy to style like a lacefront — while a wig you’re using just for the night can be something you grab at the beauty supply store a few hours before your event.
+Do your research, read reviews on the company you plan to purchase from and decide what kind of wig you’re looking to invest in.
+An everyday wig calls for something sturdy and easy to style, like a lacefront, while a wig you’re using just for a few hours can be something you grab at your local beauty supply store.

 What’s the difference between a cheap wig and a pricy one?

-According to Kahh, the hair used for wigs at the beauty supply store are “either synthetic blend, animal fiber or a human hair mix; it’s rare you find top-quality wigs at your local beauty supply store.”
+According to Spence, the hair used for wigs at the beauty supply store are “either a synthetic blend, animal fiber or a human hair mix.”
 This hair knots easily, doesn’t last long and won’t necessarily provide you with the most natural finish.
-Cheap hair tends to be shiny and doesn’t look and feel the way as human hair extensions.
-This is fine if you only need it for a one day style — and can be styled to look more natural.
+Cheap hair tends to be shiny and doesn’t look and feel the way human hair, which is usually what you get with a more expensive wig, does.
+This is fine if you only need it for a one-day style, and it can be styled to look more natural.

 A wig is nothing without proper installation, but it doesn’t necessarily have to be done by a pro — you just need to know your stuff.
 “It’s the key to any wig looking flawless,” Spence says.
 “I’ve been in situations where I’ve had to make a 100% synthetic wig look as natural as possible.
 If you’re not a certified stylist, let YouTube be your guide.
 There are endless videos on how to make a cheap wig look fabulous.”
 Check out some of Spence’s own tutorials on his Instagram page.